World Cup team of the tournament

 🦁🦁🦁 pic.twitter.com/1CFp0pWL7j

-The World Cup’s premier dead-ball exponent came of age at Russia 2018, his dead-eye delivery so crucial to the success of Southgate’s men.
+The World Cup’s premier set-piece exponent came of age at Russia 2018, his dead-eye delivery so crucial to the success of Gareth Southgate’s men.

 DM: N’Golo Kante (France)

-The world’s most destructive ball-stealing midfielder completes the work of two men, allowing Les Bleus to stack the top end of the field with attacking weapons.
+The world’s most destructive ball-stealing midfielder completes the work of two men, allowing newly-crowned world champions Les Bleus to stack the top end of the field with attacking weapons.

 LWB: Aleksandr Golovin (Russia)